Types of benefits

 This means that if you’re receiving Jobseeker Support and you don’t have any dependent children, your partner will be required to be available for and looking for full-time work.

-If your partner is a teenager (aged 16 to 19), they’re not subject to the work-testing requirements and instead are subject to the requirements that apply to teenagers getting the Youth Payment or Young Parent Payment (these are explained under “Activity requirements for Young Parent Payment”).
+If your partner is a teenager (aged 16 to 19), they’re not subject to the work-testing requirements and instead are subject to the requirements that apply to teenagers getting the Youth Payment or Young Parent Payment.
+See under “Activity requirements for Young Parent Payment”.

 Note: Drug-testing, or being referred to jobs that need drug-free employees, does not apply to those who are addicted to or dependent on drugs or who are undergoing certain drug treatments.